A sturdy lighthouse sending a bright steady beam across a luminous twilight sky — dependable vigilance and security.

 • Trust your own read on a situation

-• Calm is also data — not just suspicion
+• Calm is data too, not just suspicion

-The Enneagram is descriptive and useful, but its empirical validation is mixed compared to the Big Five.
-Treat your type as a lens — a way of recognising patterns — not as a verdict.
-Many people identify with two adjacent types; that’s the wing system at work.
+One honest note.
+The Enneagram is a rich descriptive lens, but its empirical validation is mixed: factor-analytic studies of instruments like the RHETI often fail to recover a clean nine-type structure, and the factors that emerge tend to look more like the Big Five than like nine distinct types.
+Read your result as a way of recognising patterns in yourself — not a verdict.
+Many people relate to two adjacent types; that is the wing system at work.

 Share your type